Ctrl-F to search within page

 1952 - The George W. and Virginia Kelly Residence, 150 Riding Lane, Southern Pines NC.
 Sold in 1993 to Marion McCullough, the current owner's mother.
 When she died, daughter Denis McCullough bought it in 1996.
-She has done a great job adding a conventional roof while keeping the spirit of the original design, not an easy task with a Matsumoto home.
+She added a conventional roof while keeping the spirit of the original design, not an easy task with a Matsumoto home.
 Photos by Glenn Dickerson.
 Pond photo by George Smart.

 1954 – The Milton Julian Residence, 101 Ledge Lane in Chapel Hill.
 Built by Frank Walser.
 Designed for Milton Julian, locally known proprietor of Milton's Clothing Cupboard and uncle to international designer Alexander Julian.
 The family had to go to the North Carolina Supreme Court to overcome neighborhood opposition to the home's unique design.
 Until the area's principal developer Professor Coker's death in 1953, he or his wife had personally approved all house plans prior to construction and apparently required new home builders to consult with the university architects.
 Coker naturally favored the popular revival styles of the period.
 This design review process ceased after his death.
 The neighbors argued that the design was not in character with surrounding houses and attempted to use the deed restrictions in the subdivision governing aesthetic harmony to prevent Julian from building his home.
 They sued all the way to the North Carolina Supreme Court which ruled the design covenants were personal to Coker and therefore unenforceable.

 The area under the deck was soon enclosed to make a living area for the downstairs bedrooms.
 There is no internal stairway between floors; you had to go outside.
 The Julians sold to Erik Gustke in 2004.
 Although structurally sound, some wood beams and walls have rotted from water damage.
 The bathrooms are small compared to today's standards and desperately need renovation.
 The kitchen, however, with its 20-foot counter and floating cabinets, still amazes.
 Gustke had it for sale for a few months in 2008 (see owner brochure pages one, two, three, and four) but decided to pursue renovations built by Runyon Woods.